Global Mobility: A Planning Checklist

 - Execute on immigration steps – expatriate and his/her dependents;

-- Project management and coordination and sequence (e.g., do not commence work in host country before approval of local work permits).
+- Project management and coordination and sequence (e.g., do not commence work in the host country before approval of local work permits).

 Step #3: Expatriate Remuneration